neondatabase/website/content/docs/connect/connect-from-any-app.md

 Neon currently supports **IPv4**.
 Support for other network protocols, including IPv6, is **not available** at this time.

+Additionally, Neon provides a serverless driver that supports both WebSocket and HTTP connections.
+For further information, refer to our [Neon serverless driver](/docs/serverless/serverless-driver) documentation.

 ## Connection notes

 - Some older client libraries and drivers, including older `psql` executables, are built without [Server Name Indication (SNI)](/docs/reference/glossary#sni) support and require a workaround.
 For more information, see [Connection errors](/docs/connect/connection-errors).